General Mountaineering Situations and Avoidable Mistakes

 - Using gear inappropriately.
 Double up on critical safety pieces, belays, anchors, and use locking carabiners (or doubled reversed carabiners) where needed.

 - Failing to agree upon communications techniques with your climbing partner.
 Be sure that you and rope team members understand how to communicate non-verbally before communication becomes difficult or impossible.
-A person in a crevasse cannot hear anyone on the glacier above and visa-versa.
+A person in a crevasse usually cannot hear anyone on the glacier above and visa-versa.
 Wind can also greatly reduce or eliminate all hearing.

 - Dropping your rappelling/belaying gear or ascension device and not knowing how to rig alternatives.
 Learn and practice friction knots, the carabiner-brake rappel and Munter Hitch, with gloves on.